Matheuskempa/matheuskempa.github.io/_posts/2024-05-08-Oracle APEX.md

 ## Project

-For this project, the objective is to understand all the functionalities of Oracle Apex.
-For that, I am going to complete the entire [Oracle learning path](https://mylearn.oracle.com/ou/course/oracle-apex-developer-professional/),and afterwards, I will create my own application.
-I won’t post the training path step-by-step, because the purpose is to highlight it's best features and the most important content there.
+For this project, the objective is to study Oracle Apex.
+For that, I am going to complete the entire [Oracle learning path](https://mylearn.oracle.com/ou/course/oracle-apex-developer-professional/), and afterwards, I will create my own application.
+I won’t post the training path step-by-step, because the purpose is to highlight it's best features and the most important content.

 First of all, the creation of the Environment is necessary.
 Since I already have an Autonomous Database created, my Apex Environment was almost ready to start.
 But I still needed to create my own APEX workspace name, workspace user and workspace password.

-**SQL Workshop**
+### SQL Workshop

 <img class="img-fluid" src="/./assets/images/apex_sql_workshop.png" alt="Apex SQL Workshop" style="width:800px;"/>